2001 AFL Grand Final: Match summary

 Brisbane started the game well, scoring the first goal of the match from a free kick awarded to Alastair Lynch for holding against Dustin Fletcher.
 Essendon fought back late in the first quarter then took control of the game in the second term.
 Brisbane's poor kicking for goal almost put them out of the game in the second quarter as Essendon blew their lead out to 20 points late in the term.
 Brisbane had kicked an inaccurate 5.10 by the half-time break.

-Brisbane managed to overrun Essendon in the third term kicking six goals to one and turning a 14-point deficit into a 16-point lead.
-Brisbane's pace in the midfield and the tiring legs of most of the Essendon players played a pivotal role in Brisbane taking full control of the game in the second half, to win comfortably.
+Brisbane managed to overrun Essendon in the third term, kicking six goals to one and turning a 14-point deficit into a 16-point lead.
+Brisbane's pace in the midfield and the tiring legs of most of the Essendon players played a pivotal role in Brisbane taking full control of the game in the second half to win comfortably.
 Essendon had scored two late goals in the last quarter after once trailing by as much as 39 points.

 Shaun Hart of the Lions was awarded the Norm Smith Medal for being judged the best player.
-Matthew Lloyd was amongst the best for Essendon, kicking 5 goals.
+Matthew Lloyd was among the best for Essendon, kicking five goals.

 Essendon captain James Hird was visibly shattered and disappointed in his post-match speech.
 A quick congratulations to Brisbane for winning was followed by a public apology to Bombers fans for letting them down.

 In a remarkable statistic, most of the Lions' premiership side were on the playing list when the club won the wooden spoon in 1998.

 This was the first of four consecutive grand final appearances by Brisbane, and the first of three consecutive flags.
-For Essendon, this is their most recent grand final appearance as of 2022.
+For Essendon, this is their most recent grand final appearance as of the completed 2025 season.

+The lower than capacity attendance figure of 91,482 was blamed on MCC members not taking up their seats, with the AFL also pointing to the issues with airline partner Ansett Australia.

+Norm Smith Medal

+The Norm Smith Medal was awarded to Brisbane midfielder Shaun Hart.
+The voting panel for the award included Sunday Herald Sun reporter Damian Barrett, Seven Network's Robert DiPierdomenico, ABC Grandstand commentator Stan Alves, and Tony Morwood from 4AAA.